Madeira

 Ponta do Pargo

-Satellite ViewIt is the extreme west of Madeira Island which congregates a series of habitats different, being its diversity what confers it the importance in terms of avifauna.
+Satellite ViewThis is the extreme west of Madeira Island, which covers a series of different habitats, and its diversity is what confers it importance in terms of avifauna.
 The coast is rocky with steep cliffs and terraces created by landfalls.
-In the higher areas there are small agricultural plots and areas where herbaceous vegetation exists.
+In the higher areas, there are small agricultural plots and areas where herbaceous vegetation exists.
 There are also some Pine trees, Eucalyptus and pastures.
-Although it is not on Madeira Island it belongs to the Archipelago, one should not miss the opportunity to make a sea trip to the Desertas Islands, which are another IBA.
-These are three islands of volcanic origin that are very barren and inhospitable, with great escarpments.
-During this trip it is possible to observe: Madeira Storm Petrel Oceanodroma castro, Bulwer’s Petrel Bulweria bulwerii, Little Shearwater Puffinus assimilis baroli, Fea’s Petrel, Common Tern Sterna hirundo, Cory Shearwater etc.
+Although it is not on Madeira Island, it belongs to the Archipelago, and one should not miss the opportunity to make a sea trip to the Desertas Islands, which are another IBA.
+They are made up of three islands of volcanic origin that are very barren and inhospitable, with high escarpments.
+During such a boat trip it is possible to see: Madeira Storm Petrel Oceanodroma castro, Bulwer’s Petrel Bulweria bulwerii, Little Shearwater Puffinus assimilis baroli, Fea’s Petrel, Common Terns and Cory Shearwaters etc.

 -